-The majority of the images I captured were out of focus.
+The majority of images I captured were bang-on in focus

 Tokina 85mm f/1.8 image quality

 Image quality is an area that this lens really shines and, as you'll see in the test images, the sharp foreground and creamy background defocus are hard not to appreciate.
-While, Tokina is calling this the "bokeh monster," there are better options out there in my subjective opinion, but I think it bests everything in its general price range.
-At this price point though, this lens does deliver wonderful bokeh and just great optical quality overall.
+Tokina is calling this the "bokeh monster," and it's not an unreasonable title for this lens.
+At this price point, this lens does delivers wonderful bokeh and great optical quality overall.
 You can see a full gallery of high resolution images captured with this lens here.

 Tokina 85mm f/1.8 sample images